halcyonmobile/react-take-home-exercise/README.md

   - add breakpoints using tailwind parameters

 - 066c710a91d6f - feat(ui): restyle task status buttons into group button

+- 59985f7b2a929 - feat(Improved UI/UX): Implement a confirmation dialog when deleting a task

 ## Evaluation Criteria